 - If you want to add a garlicky twist, mince a clove or two of garlic and mash it into the butter prior to spreading it onto the French bread.

 - The customization possibilities are virtually endless for French bread pizza!
-Easily add sliced green peppers, olives, onions, mushrooms, or even some cooked crumbled bacon or sausage to make this more of a "supreme" pizza vs. straight pepperoni.
+Easily add sliced green peppers or pepperoncini, olives, onions, mushrooms, or even some Crumbled Oven Cooked Bacon or sausage to make this more of a "supreme" pizza vs. straight pepperoni.
 I like to top it with fresh tomato slices once it's out of the oven.
 Change up the cheese if you like with another easy melting variety like cheddar or a Tex-Mex blend.

 What to serve with it